HeardLibrary/digital-scholarship/script/python/basics.md

 # String, number, and boolean object types

-A *string* is a sequence of characters, such as a word or sentnece.
+A *string* is a sequence of characters, such as a word or sentence.

 There are a variety of *number types* in Python.
 Two types are *integers* (numbers with no decimal point) and *floating point* numbers (numbers with a decimal point).